 - I really appreciate the time taken to consider my application.
 If I can be of any help regarding the marketing strategy we discussed for your project, please don’t hesitate to send me an email.

-Use an online resume builder to perfect your job application so that you can be the one writing the rejection letters and not the other way round!
+Use an online cv creator to perfect your job application so that you can be the one writing the rejection letters and not the other way round!